How to Move Pages Around in Google Docs

 Keep in mind that long documents tend to turn into quite the navigational nightmares on mobile/tablet Google Docs versions, so expect an error margin and a dose of uncertainty.
 If the document formatting can wait until you get your hands on a PC/Mac/Chromebook, you can access the document using one of the said desktop platforms.
 Then, follow the page-moving method outlined above.

-The PDF version will automatically open on your computer and you can use the left pane to drag your pages in the order you’d like to have them.
-Once done save and share with the recipient.
+- Now, open up the PDF version on your computer and use the left pane to drag your pages in the order you’d like to have them.

 Although this does convert your document to a new format, it is a much simpler way to move and reorder pages.